Areas of activity

 - Fuel consumption measurements on the roller test stand and on the road

-- Functional and service life investigations on individual assemblies (tyres, wheels...) on appropriate assembly test benches
+- Functionality and service life investigations on automotive components (tyres, wheels...) on suitable test stands

 - Investigations on suspension and suspension elements, e. g. wheel kinematics, suspension characteristics and vibrational behaviour.

 - System simulation